 Health Benefits of Pluots

-Digestive Health: As with many fruits and vegetables, pluots are a very good source of dietary fiber.
+As with many fruits and vegetables, pluots are a very good source of dietary fiber.
 Fiber helps to bulk up our stool and facilitate smooth digestion of our food.
 It can speed up the digestive process, regulate our bowel movements, and keep our gastrointestinal system healthy.
-Fiber also reduces constipation, bloating, diarrhea, and cramping, along with more serious conditions like Crohn’s disease, gastric ulcers, and colon cancer.
-Finally, fiber can help to reduce heart diseases because it prevents the accumulation of excess cholesterol on the walls of the arteries and blood vessels.
+Fiber also reduces constipation, bloating, diarrhea, and cramping, along with more serious conditions like Crohn’s disease and gastric ulcers.
+Finally, fiber can help reduce heart diseases, as it prevents the accumulation of excess cholesterol on the walls of the arteries and blood vessels.

-Immune System: The high levels of vitamin C found in pluots mean that they are very good for our immune system.
-Vitamin C stimulates the production of white blood vessels, which are the main line of defense against foreign substances and dangerous pathogens in our body.
+The high levels of vitamin C found in pluots mean that they are very good for our immune system.
+Vitamin C stimulates the production of white blood vessels, which are mainline of defense against foreign substances and dangerous pathogens in our body.

-Antioxidant Potential: Vitamin A and Vitamin C are two of the most versatile elements in human health.
+Vitamin A and vitamin C are two of the most versatile elements in human health.
 Pluots are great sources of both these vitamins, which act as antioxidants in the body.
-Vitamin A can break down into beta carotene when the body needs this important antioxidant, meaning that it helps to boost vision, prevent macular degeneration, protect the skin from premature aging, and reduce the likelihood of certain cancers.
+Vitamin A can break down into beta carotene when the body needs this important antioxidant, meaning that it helps to boost vision, prevent macular degeneration, and protect the skin from premature aging.
 Antioxidants, which vitamin C also acts as, can neutralize free radicals in the body, which are the dangerous byproducts of cellular metabolism.

-A Final Word of Caution: The sugar content of pluots is higher than in most other fruits, so if you struggle to maintain proper sugar levels in your diet, avoid eating too many pluots.
-Eventually, the diabetic control of fiber will be outweighed by the high levels of sugar you are putting into your blood stream!
+Word of Caution: The sugar content of pluots is higher than in most other fruits, so if you struggle to maintain proper sugar levels in your diet, avoid eating too many pluots.
 Other than that, enjoy pluots to your heart (and health’s) content!